GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

       - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>
       - (text-only): <https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml>
   * Max Rate: The maximum rate in Kibps of the payload data for this channel.
 Channel data MUST NOT exceed this rate over any 5s window, if it does clients SHOULD leave the channel with reason "MAX_RATE_EXCEEDED".
+  * Max ACK Delay: The maximum amount of time, in microseconds, that a client can intentionally delay sending an MC_ACK frame for ack-eliciting packets received on this channel.
-  * Max ACK Delay: A value used similarly to max_ack_delay ({{Section 18.2 of RFC9000}}) that applies to traffic in this channel.
-Clients SHOULD NOT intentionally add delay to MC_ACK frames for traffic in this channel beyond this value, in milliseconds, and SHOULD NOT add any delay to the first MC_ACK of data packets for a channel.
-As long as they stay inside these limits, clients can improve efficiency and network load for the uplink by aggregating MC_ACK frames whenever possible.
+  This value is used similarly to max_ack_delay ({{Section 18.2 of RFC9000}}), but applies only to MC_ACK frames for this channel.
+  A client SHOULD NOT intentionally delay an MC_ACK for this channel beyond this value.
+  * Ack-Eliciting Threshold: The maximum number of ack-eliciting channel packets that a client can receive on this channel without sending an MC_ACK.
+  This field has the same semantics as the Ack-Eliciting Threshold field of ACK_FREQUENCY ({{I-D.ietf-quic-ack-frequency}}), except that it applies only to MC_ACK frame generation for this channel.
+  A value of 0 requests that every ack-eliciting channel packet be acknowledged immediately.
+  A value of 1 corresponds to the default QUIC behavior of acknowledging after receiving two ack-eliciting packets.
+  * Reordering Threshold: A packet-count threshold used to determine when receipt of out-of-order channel packets causes an immediate MC_ACK.
+  This field has the same semantics as the Reordering Threshold field of ACK_FREQUENCY ({{I-D.ietf-quic-ack-frequency}}), except that it applies only to this channels packet number space and to MC_ACK frames for this channel.

 A client MUST NOT use the channel ID included in an MC_ANNOUNCE frame as a connection ID for the unicast connection.
 If it is already in use, the client should retire it as soon as possible.
 As the server knows which connection IDs are in use by the client, it MUST wait with the sending of an MC_JOIN frame until the channel ID associated with it has been retired by the client.